Leaving an Abusive Relationship with No Money

 Instead, figure out how to protect yourself emotionally and legally.

-Block your soon to be ex narcissist on all forms of social media and place settings on platforms like Facebook that prevents them from tagging you in posts.
+Block your soon-to-be ex on all forms of social media and place settings on platforms like Facebook that prevent them from tagging you in posts.

 If you are in an abusive relationship, just remember that you are not alone.
 Many women have gone through such situations and have come out stronger than before.
 However, many of them have also remained trapped due to financial constraints.